 Valrico church of Christ

-Then her dad picked her up from Florida College Camp in Turner, Oregon and upon her request, granted her permission to leave within about two weeks for Florida College instead of going to the local community college.
-I remained cheerful in her presence, so as not to take away any of her joy and excitement over flying so abruptly from the family nest, and cried a lot in private that summer over losing the companionship of one of my best friends.
-As it turned out, it was a good thing she went, because she met her husband-to-be at the college, and one of their favorite professors that year and a half, was Shane Scott.
-Since Shane Scott is now the preacher at the Valrico church of Christ, we thought it would be great to meet him and the congregation there while we were in the Tampa area.
+Then her dad picked her up from Florida College Camp in Turner, Oregon, and upon her request, granted her permission to leave within about two weeks for Florida College instead of going to the local community college.
+I remained cheerful in her presence, so as not to take away any of her joy and excitement, but cried a lot in private that summer over her flying so abruptly from the family nest and losing the companionship of one of my best friends.
+As it turned out, it was a good thing she went to Florida College because she met her future husband, Brian.
+One of their favorite professors that year was Shane Scott, and since Shane Scott is now the preacher at the Valrico church of Christ, we thought it would be great to meet him and the congregation while we were in the Tampa area.

-Shane Scott is an outstanding Bible teacher, who digs deep.
-In fact, I’d go so far as to say if you are moving into the Tampa area and have expert level Bible knowledge, Shane Scott will challenge you.
+Shane Scott is an outstanding Bible teacher who digs deep.
+In fact, I’d go so far as to say if you are moving into the Tampa area and have expert-level Bible knowledge, Shane Scott will challenge even you.
 In addition, I appreciate how he asks the hard questions of his Bible class students.
 Those are the questions we want to answer, after all.
-If a question is too obvious, everyone waits around to let someone else to hit that easy lobbed ball.
-Then, I’ve noticed, someone will finally give the obvious answer so the class can keep progressing.
-Instead, Shane Scott throws a fast pitch to his congregation and they’ve become trained and ready.
-In addition, if there’s a build up of information, he lets his students give the “punchline”.
-I liked how the class was taught, but to my delight, the congregation in Valrico happened also to be studying the book of Isaiah!
-In fact, the study of Isaiah that Shane led, I had a record number of lightbulb moments within a single Bible class.
+Have you ever noticed if a question is too obvious, everyone waits around to let someone else to hit that easy lobbed ball, until someone finally gives the obvious answer just so the class can keep progressing?
+Not so at Valrico.
+Shane Scott throws a fast pitch to his congregation and they’ve become trained and ready.
+In addition, if there’s a build up of information, he allows his students to give the “punchline”, so to speak, that is, to state the main point.
+I liked how the class was taught, but to my delight, the congregation in Valrico happened to also be studying the book of Isaiah!
+In fact, during this study of Isaiah which Shane led, I had a record number of lightbulb moments within a single Bible class.

-I came to realize years ago how the key message of the Old Testament “By those who come near to me, I will be treated as holy.”
-(Leviticus 10:3) and the New Testament message of how we too must “be holy” because God is holy (1 Peter 1:15-16).
-What I learned from Shane Scott (in my own words here) was the connection of being holy to wholeness.
-The two words are not identical, but are quite connected, for God created us whole, but when we sin we become broken, except for the perfect sacrifice of Christ, which, when combined with our faith, repentance and rebirth in water for the remission of our sins, makes us completely whole again by uniting us with Him.
+I came to realize years ago that the key message of the Old Testament scripture is “By those who come near to me, I will be treated as holy” (Leviticus 10:3) and in the New Testament message we too must “be holy” because God is holy (1 Peter 1:15-16).
+What I learned from Shane Scott was the connection of being holy to wholeness, and that though the two words are not identical, they are quite connected.
+God created us whole, but when we sin we become broken, except for the perfect sacrifice of Christ, which, when combined with our faith, repentance and rebirth in water for the remission of our sins, makes us completely whole again by uniting us with Him.
 We are for the remainder of our lives, set apart, like a sacred object, to shine the beauty of God’s character by living a holy life, thus bearing the image of His Son.
 In this way, he makes us “complete” or “whole” once again.
 We become whole by being holy.

-Another light bulb moment was this: The Eunuch, a man who was physically “unwhole” enough to be prevented from trespassing into the “inner court” (Deuteronomy 23:1)--- a more intimate, privileged position, during Old Testament worship , was reading Isaiah 53 when he invited Peter into his chariot.
-We know he goes on his way rejoicing, but Shane made the point that if, after his baptism in Acts 8, he continues to read where he left off, how beautiful and amazing that he would come to the glory of chapter 56:
+Another light bulb moment was this: The eunuch, a man who was physically “unwhole” enough to be prevented from trespassing into the “inner court” (Deuteronomy 23:1)— a more intimate, privileged position, during Old Testament worship, was reading Isaiah 53 when he invited Peter into his chariot.
+We know after his baptism into Christ he goes on his way rejoicing, but Shane made the point that if, after that baptism in Acts 8, he continues to read where he left off, how absolutely beautiful and amazing that he would soon come to the glorious truth of chapter 56:1-8.

 “Preserve justice and do righteousness,